mhrons/mhrons.github.io/docs/pv_smooth.md

 , combining advantages of EDLC & RedOx technologies.

 ### Summary of IPLPF
 One year of continous GI(t) measurement has confirmed that the ideal PV smoothing is affordable with Lithium-Ion technology, if properly implemented in a hybrid PV system (inclusive measures against micro-cycling of the battery).
 Although the HSC technology is yet unavailable, the intensive seek for energy makes it very likely to be soon mature for large-scale PV installations.
-The flywheel can be an affordable energy storage in the IPLPF smoothing of PV power. ***Low accumulation rate by the IPLPF smoothing should motivate the further development of technologies among which accurate nowcasting of PV power and smart filtering of PV power are crucial.***
+The flywheel can be an affordable energy storage for the IPLPF smoothing of PV power. ***Low accumulated energy by IPLPF should motivate the further development of technologies among which accurate nowcasting of PV power and smart filtering of PV power are crucial.***

 ## Real smoothing of PV power
-The main objective is to analyze the smoothing quality and accumulation rate (in summary "performance of the PV power smoothing") in real conditions.
-The measured global irradiance signal GI(t) allows not only for the simulation of ideal predictive low-pass smoothing (IPLPF), but also for the predictive smoothing of PV power (PLPF), exciting the low-pass filter by a predicted signal GI~f~(t+Δt).
+The main objective is to analyze the smoothing quality and accumulation rate (in summary: performance) of the PV power smoothing in real conditions.
+The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also the predictive smoothing of PV power (PLPF), exciting the low-pass filter by a predicted signal GI~f~(t+Δt).
 The values GI~f~ are biased by a prediction error.
-As we will show, this error induces a significant accumulation of energy compared to the IPLPF smoothing.
+As we will show, this error induces a significant accumulation of energy when compared to the IPLPF smoothing.
 We simulated the prediction error into the measured GI values with the aim to statistically represent the real predicted signal GI~f~(t+Δt) while having a possibility of trimming the prediction error.
 Hence the measured signal GI(t) allowed us to empirically analyze the performance of the ex-post simulated PLPF method.
 In addition to PLPF, we have developed a “smart predictive" low-pass smoothing method (patent pending SPLPF), minimizing the accumulated energy with respect to the predicted values GI~f~.
 Finally, we analyzed the performance of four different PV smoothing methods:

 1. LPF: Input of LPF is excited by the measured signal GI(t)